-There is a second marker by Major Winfield Scott Chapter NSDAR for the pollinator garden of plants and trees that was planted to provide a habitat for birds and butterflies.
-A bench at the site was purchased and marked by Piestewa Chapter NSDAR.
+A second plaque marks a pollinator garden of plants and trees planted to provide a habitat for birds and butterflies; provided by Major Winfield Scott Chapter, NSDAR.
+A bench at the site was purchased and marked by Piestewa Peak Chapter, NSDAR.

 The Pioneer & Military Memorial Park is a collection of seven historic cemeteries in downtown Phoenix that were in use from 1874 until 1914 known as “Block 32.”
-This is the final resting place for many notable Arizona pioneer citizens, including Lord Darrell Duppa whose grave has an early ASDAR Historic Marker for naming Phoenix and Tempe, Arizona.
+This is the final resting place for many notable Arizona pioneer citizens, including Lord Darrell Duppa whose grave has an early Arizona State DAR Historic Marker for naming Phoenix and Tempe, Arizona.

 The content contained herein does not necessarily represent the position of NSDAR.
 Hyperlinks to other sites are not the responsibility of the NSDAR, the state organization, or individual DAR chapters.